-SECTION 3.
-Signing of Pledge of Commitment - All salesmen, traders, dealers, agents and Associated Persons are mandated to sign the CMIC's Pledge of Commitment and abide by the Code of Ethics for Salesmen and Traders.
+Section 3.
+Signing of Pledge of Commitment.
+All salesmen, traders, dealers, agents and Associated Persons are mandated to sign the CMIC's Pledge of Commitment and abide by the Code of Ethics for Salesmen and Traders.
+A copy of the Pledge of Commitment must be submitted to CMIC no later than the first Friday of January of each year.

-SECTION 4.
-Submission of List of Directors, Officers, Agents and Employees - Trading Participants shall submit to CMIC a complete list of all directors, agents and Employees, including their respective positions, addresses and contact numbers, not later than the first Friday of January and July of each year.
+Section 4.
+Submission of List of Directors, Officers, Agents and Employees.
+Trading Participants shall submit to CMIC a complete list of all directors, agents and Employees, including their respective positions, addresses and contact numbers, not later than the first Friday of January and July of each year.
 For newly approved Trading Participants, the said list, together with the Personnel Information Sheet of each director, agent or Employee, shall be submitted to CMIC prior to commencement of their trading operations.
 The list may be in printed or electronic form, as may be required by CMIC.

-SECTION 5.
-Director, Officer, Agent or Employee Movement - Trading Participants shall notify CMIC of any director, officer, agent or Employee movement, whether hiring, resignation, re-designation, or termination of employment, within 30 days from effectivity thereof.
+Section 5.
+Director, Officer, Agent or Employee Movement.
+Trading Participants shall notify CMIC of any director, officer, agent or Employee movement, whether hiring, resignation, re-designation, or termination of employment, within 30 days from effectivity thereof.

-SECTION 6.
-Clearance of Resigned and Terminated Agents and Employees- A resigned or terminated Agent or Employee of a Trading Participant shall be given written clearance to join another Trading Participant by its former employer prior to the effectivity of his new employment.
+Section 6.
+Clearance of Resigned and Terminated Agents and Employees.
+A resigned or terminated Agent or Employee of a Trading Participant shall be given written clearance to join another Trading Participant by its former employer prior to the effectivity of his new employment.